Julie Hambleton

 Esther’s Story

 Esther Piskor was 78 years old and living with dementia.
 Her son, Steve, knew that he was unable to provide the care she needed, so he moved her to a long-term care home.
 He began to have suspicions that workers at the home were abusing his mother, so he installed a hidden camera in her room.
 After 6 weeks of secret filming, his suspicions were confirmed: he caught 8 aids abusing her (1).
+Currently, there is no law preventing residents from putting cameras in their rooms, but it is up to the nursing home to allow it.
+Esther’s Law will change that.
+(1) Ohio will be the first state that will pass a bill allowing all types of nursing homes to install cameras, with specific signage in the rooms alerting people that there are active cameras inside.
+(1)

 Abuse in Long-term Care

 Nursing home abuse is defined as any type of harm that occurs to senior citizens living in long-term care facilities.
 This includes physical, emotional, sexual, financial, and other types of abuse and injury.
 (3) Reports of seniors being neglected, beaten, sexually assaulted, and financially exploited are all too common.
 In most cases, the resident involved is powerless to do anything about it or report it.
-If it comes down to their word against the nursing home staff, often they aren’t believed due to perceived lack of mental capabilities.
+If it comes down to their word against the nursing home staff, often they aren’t believed due to a perceived lack of mental capabilities.
 (3)

 What you can do to help